 - The sooner you get the vaccine, the better.
 It can take up to two weeks for it to take effect.
 Plus, the further you get into the flu season, the higher your risk of contracting the virus.

-- Many urgent care providers, offer a convenient option where you can stop by with no appointment and get a flu shot.
+- At all Physicians Immediate Care locations we offer a convenient option where you can stop by with no appointment and get a flu shot.